Cleavers, Galium aparine hero image

 Medicinal properties of cleavers, Galium aparine

 Cleavers certainly has interesting medicinal properties.
-It is an especially good plant for the kidneys, fluid balance, liver, and support of the lymphatic system.
-In short, it is a very suitable plant to ensure that your daily blood purification and detoxification runs smoothly and in conditions where your ‘waste processing’ plays a role.
-In addition, its high micronutrient content makes it an excellent plant to strengthen your health and help you recover during or after illness.
+It is a good plant for the kidneys, fluid balance, liver and support of the lymphatic system.
+In short, it is a suitable plant to ensure that your daily blood purification and detoxification runs smoothly and for conditions in which your ‘waste processing’ plays a role.

 Magical properties